mahmood8664/car-charging-management/readme.md

 ### Near Stations

-To find near stations we used [mongodb geospatial queries](https://docs.mongodb.com/manual/geospatial-queries/).
+To find near stations I used [mongodb geospatial queries](https://docs.mongodb.com/manual/geospatial-queries/).

 ### Company hierarchy

-To find company hierarchy we
+To find company hierarchy I
 used [mongo `$graphLookup` function](https://docs.mongodb.com/manual/reference/operator/aggregation/graphLookup/).
-To test performance of this function, we run a test including adding 100000 companies with hierarchy and then we tried to perform query.
+To test performance of this function, I run a test including adding 100000 companies with hierarchy and then we tried to perform query.
 The achieved time was 129 ms for 100000 companies hierarchy.